 Redeemer Counseling Services has been committed to conducting research since 2012.
 Our first project by Dr. Tracy Prout was an outcome study that assessed spirituality and its influence on the therapeutic alliance.
 Since then, Dr. Judy Cha and Elena E. Kim have also conducted qualitative studies to examine the effects of God Image and the mechanism of spirituality on the client's psychotherapeutic experience.
 Below we list professional presentations and awards granted from these studies.

 Kim, E. E., Chen, E. C., & Brachfeld, C. (2018).
-Patients’ experiences of spirituality in psychotherapy: A grounded theory analysis.
-Manuscript submitted for publication.
+Patients’ experience of spirituality and change in individual psychotherapy at a Christian counseling clinic: A grounded theory analysis.
+Spirituality in Clinical Practice.